Mealybugs on Coleus

 - 1

-Separate any cuttings or plants that were rooted together in the same tray or jar, since a shared rooting setup is a common way this infestation actually started and spread between what looked like separate plants.
+Separate any cuttings or plants that were rooted together in the same jar or tray, since a shared rooting setup is a common way an infestation actually started and then spread between what looked like separate plants.

 - 2

-Dab each visible mealybug directly with a cotton swab dipped in rubbing alcohol, focusing on the growing tips and leaf joints where this fast-growing plant's soft new tissue concentrates.
+Dab each visible mealybug directly with a cotton swab dipped in rubbing alcohol, working carefully into the leaf joints and along the stem nodes where this fast-growing plant's soft new tissue concentrates and mealybugs tend to hide.

 - 3

-Prune away any growing tip too heavily infested to treat by hand, since coleus regrows quickly from remaining healthy stem sections and removing the worst-affected tissue speeds recovery more than trying to save it.
+Prune away any growing tip too heavily colonized to treat by hand, since coleus regrows quickly from healthy stem sections lower down and removing the worst-affected tissue outright speeds recovery more than trying to clean it in place.

 - 4